Lineax17/bash-scripts/README.md

-This is my collection of scripts and manuals for my everyday use of Fedora-Linux
+This is my collection of scripts and manuals for my everyday use of Linux